ShivamMadlani/GSoC_project_blog/_posts/2025-10-03-extending-kernel-support.md

 ## Project Overview

-In the project, I aimed to [state the main objective of your project, e.g., "build a scalable API for e-commerce platforms" or "create a user-friendly dashboard for tracking analytics"].
-The project evolved over [duration], and I had the opportunity to experiment with various technologies and techniques.
+In the project, I aimed to build a robust testing framework leveraging a powerful virtualization tool to extend the current test framework to multiple linux kernels.
+CernVM-FS relies on various kernel level syscalls and dependencies like libfuse, which undergo changes across the development of linux.
+This project was a successful attempt of developing a framework to catch issues in CernVM-FS due to the underlying kernel.
+The project evolved over 16 weeks, and I had the opportunity to experiment with various technologies and techniques.

 Here’s a brief breakdown of what was achieved:

-- **Phase 1**: [Brief description of phase 1, e.g., "Setting up the project structure and database schema."]
+- **Phase 1**: A git bisect friendly setup using virtme-ng to pinpoint a kernel introducing a regression
-- **Phase 2**: [Brief description of phase 2, e.g., "Implemented core features like user authentication and data visualization."]
+- **Phase 2**: A virtualized test framework capable of running selected tests across a range of linux kernels
-- **Phase 3**: [Brief description of phase 3, e.g., "Optimized performance and added integrations with third-party services."]
+- **Phase 3**: A setup for using user selected libfuse version to aid in the above framework

 ---